infocusp/scaLR/config/README.md

                 params:
                     k: 100

-**downstream_analysis** {list}:
+**Downstream analysis**:
-This section performs gene analysis tasks such as generating classification reports, extracting biomarkers for each class, and downstream analysis tasks like Heatmap of k genes across different cell types, generating ROC AUC curve, Gene recall curve, and Differential gene expression analysis.
-You can mention the list of name-params for tasks you want to perform.
-Config parameters an example are explained below and for detailed information, explore the 'interactive tutorials' section in the main README.
+This section performs downstream analysis tasks like Heatmap of k genes across different cell types, generating ROC AUC curve, Gene recall curve, and Differential gene expression analysis.

-    downstream_analysis
+**full_samples_downstream_analysis** {list}:
+This section performs downstream analysis using the full dataset, which contains all samples and the top k features selected by the feature selector.
+No trained model will be available for this analysis.

+**test_samples_downstream_analysis** {list}:
+This section performs downstream analysis tasks using the test dataset with the top k features selected by the feature selector.
+A trained model is available for this analysis.

+You can specify the list of name-parameters for the tasks you want to perform.
+An example of the configuration parameters is explained below.
+For more detailed information, please explore the `Interactive Tutorials` section in the main README.

+    full_samples_downstream_analysis | test_samples_downstream_analysis:
         - name: Heatmap
           params:
               top_n_genes: 100